MEG Annual Conference

 A Supportive Forum

 Steve Hooper thanking the delegates of MEG’s 2024 conference at the conference dinner.
-Image courtesy of Deborah Dainese.
+Image credit: Deborah Dainese.

 Conference Bursaries

-We especially welcome applications from those underrepresented in the cultural sector and those on a low income.
-Please state in your application if you identify as BIPOC and/or receive a low income.
+The application form will be available online when the Call for Papers is announced.
+The deadline will coincide with the Call’s closing date.
+We particularly welcome applications from those underrepresented in the cultural sector and those on a low income.
+If you identify as BIPOC and/or are on a low income, please feel free to state this in your application.

 Past Conferences